Quick Verdict

 2. Paula's Choice 2% BHA Liquid Exfoliant -- Best BHA for Acne

-Best for: Blackheads, clogged pores, oily skin, and mild-to-moderate acne.
-The most clinical BHA formula available without a prescription.
+Best for: Blackheads, clogged pores, oily skin, and mild-to-moderate acne-prone routines that tolerate BHA.

 Keep in mind: Do not use on the same night as adapalene (Differin) -- that combination is too strong.
 Alternate or use BHA AM-only.